Albert I of Monaco: Accession and second marriage

 A statue of Albert as a seafarer in Monaco-Ville's St Martin Gardens.

 On 10 September 1889, Albert ascended the throne of Monaco on the death of his father.
-That same year in Paris, on 30 October, he married the Dowager Duchess de Richelieu, née Marie Alice Heine (1858–1925).
+On 30 October of the same year, he married the Dowager Duchess de Richelieu, née Marie Alice Heine (1858–1925) in Paris.
 The American daughter of a New Orleans building contractor of German-Jewish descent, Alice Heine had married the Duc de Richelieu but had been widowed by age 21 and left with a young son, Armand.
 Her marriage to Prince Albert proved an equal blessing for him and the tiny principality of Monaco, since Alice brought a strong business acumen, well in advance of her youth.
 Having helped put her husband's principality on a sound financial footing, she would devote her energies to making Monaco one of Europe's great cultural centers, with an opera, theater, and a ballet under the direction of the famed Russian impresario Serge Diaghilev.

 Despite the initial success of the marriage of Prince Albert and Princess Alice, in 1902, they separated legally, without issue, though did not divorce.
 According to Anne Edwards' book The Grimaldis of Monaco, this was due to the Princess's friendship with the composer Isidore de Lara.
 By the same token, the courtesan Caroline Otero, La Belle Otero, who had served him as a high class prostitute between 1893 and 1897, recalled Albert fondly in her memoirs and claimed that he was not a virile man and suffered from erection difficulty.
 Princess Alice had La Belle Otero banned from the principality in 1897 for being seen with her husband.